Eva-Kuk/unique-wings/TESTING.md

     AFTER CHANGES:
     - remove all() as the aggregation implies all items already
-    - remove the return as the method only calculates the average rating and sets it and don't return anything
+    - remove the return as the method only calculates the average rating and sets it and doesn't return anything

     ![calculate-ratings-after](wireframes/testing/calculate-ratings-after.png)